 - Not being exposed to infections early in life (as c-section babies often are) may reduce a child’s immune response against it.

-Natural birth is usually safest & healthiest for mom
+4 ways natural birth is usually safest and healthiest for mom

 One reason that cesarean births are on the rise may be that doctors have a relaxed attitude about cesarean section surgery.
 The truth is cesareans are major abdominal surgery with side effects including severe bleeding, scarring, infections, reactions to anesthesia (like nausea and vomiting) and, of course, a longer recovery time.